 The Government accepted the first recommendation but, on the second, said that it intended to set the lending limit at 33 times capital so as to be more in line with international lending limits.
-The debate on the systemic risk buffer continues and has been neatly summarised by Giles Wilkes - see box above.
-But it is worrying that the debate has not been settled eight years on from the 2008 financial crisis, and maybe fewer from the next one
+The debate on the systemic risk buffer continues and has been neatly summarised by Giles Wilkes - see box above right.
+The latest salvo from John Vickers, in May 2018, contained the charge that the British banking system still had "dangerously high" levels of leverage.
+It is certainly worrying that the debate has not been settled ten years on from the 2008 financial crisis, and maybe fewer from the next one.

 In March 2014 the Competition and Markets Authority (CMA) announced a short programme of work on banking, which would lead to a decision on whether or not to make a market investigation reference to be conducted by a CMA panel of independent members.
 The CMA noted that 'Based on the OFT’s 2013 findings on personal current accounts and the work to date in the market study of SME banking, there appear to be important similarities between competition issues for personal current account customers and for SME customers'.
 A full market investigation was then announced in November 2014.